<

 Recreating a Missing Sculpture/Vase Hand

-In this abbreviated video lesson, you will see the process of reconstructing and restoring a missing hand on a sculpture or vase.
+In this abbreviated video lesson, you'll see the process of reconstructing and restoring a missing hand on a ceramic sculpture or vase.
+To ensure accuracy, the replacement hand was modeled after another identical vessel with an intact hand, using a silicone mold and resin epoxy casting.

 Recreating a Missing Sculpture Foot